Field List in Blazor Pivot Table Component

 The field list can be displayed in two different formats to interact with pivot table.
 They are:

-• Stand-alone Field List (Fixed): To display the field list in a static position within a web page.
+- Stand-alone Field List (Fixed): Displays the field list in a fixed position on your web page alongside the Pivot Table.

 In-built Field List (Popup)